 Please read on to see if you help us with our camping endeavor.
 There is a great deal involved in being able to provide the girls with 2 nights and 3 days of food and activities.
 There is something so very wholesome about being able to gather together and learn how to work as a team, without parents present.
 Its delightful!

-Girl's 3-day Camps, 3 times a year!Our Youth Well Being camps provide interested girls of all ages with three days of activities and meals, three times a year.
+Girl's 3-day Camps, 3 times a year!Our Youth Well Being camps (CURRENTLY SUSPENDED DUE TO COVID-19) provide interested girls of all ages with three days of activities and meals, three times a year.
 This is a special place where they can learn how to cope with modern concerns, such as HIV, teen pregnancy, and child-marriage, as well as ancient common problems like peer pressure and predators.
 Girls are coming from over a dozen schools, (all Nhimbe villages as well as six additional schools from the next chief's region, including a community college).
 With $12 you can send one girl to all three camps!
 Thank you!

 Our food budget entails purchases of beef, chicken, rice, potatoes, tomatoes, tea, oil, salt, sugar, beverage and biscuits.
 The girls are always involved with all aspects of the food's preparation and cooking (yes, over a campfire), as well as clean up (yes, no running water).